wanirka/kirby-seo/docs/INSTALL.md

 ## Installation

 1. Place the `fields/seo` folder in `site/fields`.
 The field for the panel.
-1. Place the `plugins/seo` folder in `site/plugins`.
-The helper functions for your site.
 1. [Add the field](https://github.com/jenstornell/kirby-seo/blob/master/docs/BLUEPRINT.md) to your blueprint
 1. [Add functions](https://github.com/jenstornell/kirby-seo/blob/master/docs/FRONTEND.md) to your template / snippet / pattern